Briefly, how to Read a Certificate of Analysis (COA) for

 How do I read a COA?

 The first thing you may notice on a COA is that the company who performed the lab test is not the same company who is selling the product.
 This is called a ‘third party’ test required to ensure transparency in product contents.
 On the top, there is information identifying the product and hemp cultivation batch from which it came.
-Also on the top are the address and contact person of the company selling the product is stated.
+Also, the address and contact person of the company selling the product is stated.

 The QR code in the top center can be scanned by anyone to verify the authenticity of the report.
-It links to the lab that performed the analysis so consumers can cross check to make sure the COA was not fabricated.
+It links to the lab that performed the analysis so consumers can cross check the COA.
 The authorization signature is provided by the third party lab manager to verify the report is correct and authentic.

 Heavy Metal Analysis

-The heavy metal analysis chart indicates which metals were tested for with the chemical symbol and name.
+indicates which metals were tested for with the chemical symbol and name.
 ‘Conc.’ is the concentration of the metal measured in the sample.
 ‘Units’ refers to the measurement size, in this case micrograms per kilogram (1,000,000,000 micrograms in 1 kilogram).
 MDL is the lower limit of detection for the lab instruments.
 ‘Use Limits’, the most important of which being ‘Ingestion’, is the amount determined by the state Department of Public Health and U.S. Pharmacopeia that is safe to ingest per day.
-In the case of this report, lead is the only metal detected and it is well below the allowed limit.
-11 micrograms per kilogram were detected while the standardized safety limit is 1000.

-Another report in the COA is the pesticide analysis, which lists a number of common pesticides tested for in the sample.
+Another report lists a number of common pesticides tested for in the sample.
 The unit in this case is ‘ppb’ or parts per billion.
 LLD is the “lower limit of detection” based on each specific pesticide, and the ‘Limits’ column is the maximum amount allowed for consumption based on safety regulations established in the State of California (these values may vary slightly depending on the specific state or federal guidelines identified in the report).
 The ‘Status’ column indicates PASS if the sample is under the legal limit or NO PASS if the levels are above the limit.
 In this report, no pesticides were detected.

 The terpene profile analysis shows which terpenes were detected in the sample and the relative amount of each by weight percent.
 Terpenes are what give hemp products their unique flavors and aromas.
 The variation in kind and abundance can give consumers information on how it may smell or taste.
 More information on terpenes and their role in hemp can be found in our blog ‘What are Terpenes?’